Here’s How Top Candidates in Gujarat and Himachal Pradesh Elections are Faring Currently

 Alpesh Thakor, one of the faces of the anti-BJP stir in Gujarat during the 2017 polls, joined the BJP in 2019 and is contesting from Gandhinagar South.
 He had won on the Congress ticket in 2017 but lost his Radhanpur seat in the subsequent bypoll in 2019.
 He is up against AAP’s Dolat Patel and Dr Himanshu V Patel of the Congress.

-Alpesh Thakor is currently leading against his AAP and Congress rivals in Gandhinagar South.
+Alpesh Thakor has been declared winner against his AAP and Congress rivals in Gandhinagar South.

 Rivaba Jadeja (BJP) – Jamnagar North